 But steering clear of a few simple mistakes can keep everything on time – here are seven blunders to avoid:

-Unless you’re hand-delivering paper invoices, you can’t confirm receipt unless you’ve paid for FedEx.
+- “The invoice is in the mail…” Unless you’re hand-delivering paper invoices, you can’t confirm receipt unless you’ve paid for FedEx.
 And snail mail means snail payment…the worst kind.
 Go online to get paid faster.
-Companies like Invoice Home make the whole process easier.
-When you make it easier for companies to pay, you will get paid faster.
 Our infographic clearly shows just how much paper invoicing costs businesses (and the environment) every year.

 In short – invoice mishaps can have bigger implications on your business than you think.
 Be sure to put systems in place to prevent snafus that cause delays in compensation – the more efficient your invoicing practices, the faster you get paid.